Information for the Ithaca Health Alliance Volunteers

 volunteers for every service session at the Free Clinic.
 In addition

-to physicians and other practitioners to staff the clinic, we need volunteers to help with
+to physicians and holistic practitioners to staff the clinic, we need volunteers to help with

 the operation of the facility.
 Each open session of the Free Clinic is 4 hours time.
 We